aburnsy/data-engineering-zoomcamp-2024/Week_1/Docker/postgreSQL/docker_polars/README.md

     )
 ```

-If we re-run again at this stage, we should see our new fields get created.
+If we re-run our script now, we should see our new fields get created.

 ### Adding Schema/Config Data through Attached Volume

-We could add a dictionary for each table within the main ingest_data_polars.py script, however, each time we wanted to change the data type, we would need to rebuild our image.
-Ideally we would avoid that since this is really meta data/configuration data and not application code.
+We could add a dictionary for each table, within the main ingest_data_polars.py script, however, each time we wanted to change the data type, we would need to rebuild our Docker image.
+Its also not a great idea to mix configuration and application code.

 Instead we can pass a volume across when running the image.
-Within this folder, we can have add a schema.py file for each table.
-Any time we want to update the meta data within it, we can update the file directly.
+Within this folder, we can add a schema.py file for each table.
+Any time we want to update the meta data within these files, we can update the file directly.
 The next time the image is run, it will have access to the latest version of these files.
 Our new bash script should look like this:
 ```bash
 docker run \
     --network=postgresql_default \